-The White Wine in our products is an organic one which comes from the Di Giovanna Winery in Sicily.
-It's rich in proanthocyanidins, which hydrate the skin and act as an antioxidant, protecting the skin against free-radicals and promoting cellular renewal.
+The White Wine in our products is an organic one that comes from the Di Giovanna Winery in Sicily.
+It's rich in proanthocyanidins, which hydrate the skin and act as an antioxidant, protecting the skin against free radicals and promoting cellular renewal.
 Given its healthful benefits, we've created a Mediterranean three-course meal with white wine.

 Starter: A tipple of Di Giovanna Organic White Wine

 Main: Spaghetti alle Vongole - Spaghetti with Clams

 1/2 red chili

 80ml white wine